moneroexamples/onion-monero-blockchain-explorer/README.md

  - showing public components of Monero addresses,
  - decoding which outputs and mixins belong to the given Monero address and viewkey,
  - can prove that you send Monero to someone,
- - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
+ - detailed information about ring members, such as, their age, timescale and their ring sizes,
  - showing number of amount output indices,
  - support Monero testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,